top of page

 Leah Bard, B.A.

-Leah is a first-year doctoral student in the Clinical Psychology Health Emphasis Ph.D.
+Leah is a student in the Clinical Psychology Health Emphasis Ph.D.
 Program.
 She earned her B.A. in Psychology and Early Childhood Education from Tulane University, where she received the Newcomb-Tulane College Dean’s Service Award.
 As an undergraduate, Leah completed four years of school-based fieldwork in New Orleans, utilizing trauma-informed practices and leading social-emotional groups for K–12 students in under-resourced communities.
 She also served as a research assistant at the Center for Food Allergy & Asthma Research (CFAAR) at Northwestern University Feinberg School of Medicine and Lurie Children’s Hospital, where she examined psychosocial outcomes, management behaviors, and quality of life in children and adolescents with food allergies.
 Leah was selected to serve as Mentorship and Training Coordinator for the 2025–2026 term on the Student SIG Leadership Team of the Society of Behavioral Medicine, where she will coordinate professional development initiatives for students and early career professionals.
 At the CDSM Lab, Leah is interested in understanding how biomarkers relate to psychological distress, health behaviors, and health outcomes in individuals with type 2 diabetes.

 Clinical Training: The Max and Celia Parnes Family Psychological and Psychoeducational Services Clinic